Tessa’s Recipe Rundown

 The Biscoff Cookie Crust

 One of my favorite parts about this recipe is the Biscoff cookie crust!
-Biscoff cookies (aka Speculoos cookies) are kind of a cross between gingersnaps and graham crackers and are loaded with warm comforting spices and an almost caramelized sweetness.
-I find them at most grocery stores or Target in the cookie & cracker aisle, but you can also grab them online here.
+Biscoff cookies (aka Speculoos cookies) are kind of a cross between gingersnaps and graham crackers, loaded with warm comforting spices and an almost caramelized sweetness.
+I find them at most grocery stores or Target in the packaged cookie aisle, but you can also grab them online here.

 Crust Tips: